 SUNY Downstate is one of the largest health science centers in the United States.
 Downstate is rooted in a century-old tradition of teaching, patient care and research.
 Originally founded in 1860, Downstate today is the center for academic medicine in Brooklyn.
 It is the seventh largest medical school in the nation, with schools of nursing, health related professions and graduate studies.

-The General Psychiatry Residency Training Program is a four year accredited educational program and it currently has an average of twelve residents per postgraduate year.
-Residents are trained at the University Hospital of Brooklyn (UHB), Kings County Hospital Center (KCHC), Kingsboro Psychiatric Center (KPC), Kingsbrook Jewish Medical Center (KJMC), Project for Psychiatric Outreach to the Homeless (PPOH), Brooklyn Veterans Administration Medical Center (BVAMC) and St John`s Episcopal Hospital (SJEH).
+The General Psychiatry Residency Training Program is a four-year accredited educational program and it currently has an average of twelve residents per postgraduate year.
+Residents are trained at the University Hospital of Brooklyn (UHB), Kings County Hospital Center (KCHC), Kingsboro Psychiatric Center (KPC), Kingsbrook Jewish Medical Center (KJMC), Brooklyn Veterans Administration Medical Center (BVAMC) and Coney Island Hospital (CIH).
 The Department of Psychiatry has a rich history in community psychiatry, dynamic psychiatry, psychopharmacology, neuroscience and research in the borough of Brooklyn.

 Our curriculum uses as its framework the core competency requirements by the ACGME.
 The core competencies are the knowledge, skills and attitudinal attributes that a physician should possess in the minimum to be judged competent by society.
 The core competencies encompass: patient care, medical knowledge, practice based learning and improvement, interpersonal and communication skills, professionalism and systems based practice.